 - Phase 3: More calcium and bone deposits (spurs), increased neck and shoulder tension, neurological problems; space between discs is nearly gone

-This begs the question: What is the spinal equivalent of a good teeth cleaning?
+This begs the question: What is the spinal equivalent of good teeth cleaning?

-The first step is to get an x-ray of your spine the same way your dentist x-rays your mouth each year.
-This allows your chiropractor to determine in what condition your spine is before you start any treatment.
+Firstly, get an x-ray of your spine the same way your dental x-rays your mouth each year.
+This allows your chiropractor to determine what condition your spine is in before you start any treatment.

 Secondly, seek chiropractic care and start getting your spine re-aligned.
 One of the goals of chiropractic care is to identify where the spine is not working properly and restore alignment through adjustments.
 This also gets the nerves working properly again.
 When the spine is moving freely you are also slowing degeneration.
 Just like you go to your dentist for regular cleanings to prevent tooth decay, regular visits to your chiropractor can prevent spinal decay.